berkerdemirer/angular-login/README.md

 ## REST Schema & Backend

-  Server is deployed to heroku so at first request server needs to bootup, there may be little delays because of that. <br/>
+  <b>Server is deployed to heroku so at first request server needs to bootup, there may be little delays because of that. </b><br/>

   apiUrl: 'https://agile-peak-56363.herokuapp.com'<br/>
   /users/register -> Register new user <br/>